scholvin/sudoku/README.md

 ## Building

 Any reasonably modern C++ compiler should work.
-It works with gcc 6.4 for sure.
+It works with gcc 6.4 and clang 3.6.2 for sure.
 Compilation is trivial:

 `g++ sudoku.cpp -o sudoko`

+or

+`clang++-std=c++11  sudoku.cpp -o sudoku`

 ## Running